 In 1995, Mario worked as consultant for the Korean Institute of Design Promotion to help building the new Korean design sector.
-He then led the first class of industrial design as professor at the newly founded International Design School of Advanced Studies at Hongik University.
-Finally, he was appointed as chief designer and head of design strategy at the LG headquarters in Seoul.
+He then led the first master class of industrial design as professor at the newly founded International Design School for Advanced Studies, now part of Hongik University.
+Finally, he was appointed as Chief Designer and Head of design strategy at the LG headquarters in Seoul.

-As the first non-Korean in a senior management position at LG, Mario developed a range of radically innovative product lines including Whoo, Korea’s most successful luxury brand.
+As the first non-Korean in a senior management position at LG, Mario developed a range of radically innovative products and brands including Whoo, Korea’s most successful luxury brand.
 Boldly defying Western stereotypes in the global cosmetics industry, Whoo was received enthusiastically by Asian women and redefined the cosmetics sector in Korea and China.
-Whoo is Korea’s fastest growing high-end brand, in the meanwhile generating a yearly revenue of 1.4 billion US$ in the Asian market.
 Mario’s work was awarded the Good Design Mark of the Korean Republic.
+Whoo is Korea’s fastest growing high-end brand, now generating a yearly revenue of 1.4 billion US$ in the Asian market.

-Mario also worked as analyst and instructor for the Innovative Design Lab of Samsung, where he developed future technology scenarios and worked with Samsung Design Membership on speculative design projects to shape Samsung’s future design strategies in the early 2000s.
+Mario also worked as analyst and instructor for the Innovative Design Lab of Samsung, where he developed future technology scenarios and worked with Samsung Design Membership on industrial and digital design projects to shape Samsung’s future design strategies in the early 2000s.

-In 2012, Mario created the non-profit culture sharing platform penccil to promote knowledge and reflection on creative expression, design and the arts.
+In 2012, Mario founded the non-profit culture sharing platform penccil to promote knowledge and reflection on creative expression, design and the arts.
 The platform has currently over half a million subscribed members in the creative sector.
-Since 2014, Mario curated a range of publications on penccil, including Superwall, Design DIY and The Elements in Design, and he consulted visual arts publisher Thames & Hudson towards their new online publishing platform.
+Mario curates a range of exhibitions on penccil, including Design DIY (2013), The Elements in Design (2015), and Art/Design/Art (2018), and he consulted visual arts publisher Thames & Hudson towards their new online publishing platform.